 Curriculum

 Earth Observation expert with 20+ years of experience spanning academic research, international programme management, and open-source development.
-Known for bridging scientific depth with real-world application — from tropical forest monitoring to European space policy.
+Known for bridging scientific depth with real-world application — from forest monitoring, disaster detection, to European space policy.

 Education